 SUGGESTION #1 - CHECK TIRE PRESSURE AND TREAD REGULARLY

 Tires are expensive, so simply checking the pressure and keeping them properly inflated will make them last longer.
 Plus it will give you better gas mileage, saving you money there.
 How often should they be checked?
 Once a month is a good measure.
 What pressure should you aim for?
-Check your driver side doorjam for the automaker recommendation of the proper tire pressure when the tire is cold (remember that tire pressure goes up as it warms up).
+Check your driver-side doorjamb for the automaker's recommendation of the proper tire pressure when the tire is cold (remember that tire pressure goes up as it warms up).

 SUGGESTION #2 - CHANGE THE OIL.

 Our friends at christiancollege.com recommend oil changes every 3,000 miles.
 We don't think it needs to be that often, though it does depend on how much driving you do and under what conditions.
 Every 5,000 - 7,000 miles is the norm, but the norm is also every 3-4 months.
 And it's more important to do it regularly than worry about whether it's 3k or 5k or 7k.
 Regular oil changes are the single most important thing anyone can do for the life of their engine.

 SUGGESTION #3 - CHANGE THE AIR FILTER ONCE A YEAR

 Contrary to some previous advice, having a clean air filter doesn't really save gas.
 But it can make a big difference in the performance of the car.
 And every engine needs a good supply of clean air for it to function properly.
 Once a year is a good benchmark, but if the college student drives home a lot, say, on the weekends, then think every 15,000 miles.

 SUGGESTION #4 - REGULAR TIRE ROTATIONS EVERY 5,000 TO 10,000 MILES